-- avoid confrontation if possible - withdraw from situation - arrange seating so that a clear escape route from the room to a place of safety is available.
-Sit near the door, or use a room with two doors - follow measures/ procedures identified in violence and assaults risk assessment - contact emergency services, as appropriate. - inform the Head Teacher or a member of the senior management team if confrontation has taken place
+- Plan any visits thoroughly, ensuring any additional risk controls and the emergency arrangements are in place prior to the visit - avoid confrontation if possible - withdraw from situation - arrange seating so that a clear escape route from the room to a place of safety is available.
+Sit near the door, or use a room with two doors

+- follow measures/ procedures identified in violence and assaults risk assessment - contact emergency services, as appropriate. - inform the Head Teacher or a member of the senior management team if confrontation has taken place